pwyckoff/pwyckoff.github.io/_posts/2023-02-07-nyt-climate.md.md

 about climate change.
 The peaks of front page coverage were in May 2006 (an Inconvenient Truth was released on May 24) and October of 2021.

-# Presidents and Scientists, Nation and World
+# Vocabulary of NYT climate change coverage: Presidents and Scientists, Nation and World

 Quanteda tools allow for a deeper dig into the vocabulary used in the abstracts.

 ![](/images/unnamed-chunk-10-1.png)![](/images/unnamed-chunk-10-2.png)

-These exercises to determine the frequency of words used in articles reveal some key insights.
+These exercises to determine the frequency of stemmed words used in articles reveal some key insights.
 For one thing, *political leaders* stand out – “Presid”, but also specifically Bush and Obama.
 Other actors that are key to these debates, and to press discussion, are *scientists*,